malbacR: A Vignette Pertaining to Unfiltered Data

 # combat batch correction

-amide_combat <- bc_combat(omicsData = pmart_amide_norm, use_groups = FALSE)
+amide_combat <- bc_combat(omicsData = pmart_amide_norm, use_groups = FALSE)EigenMS uses the function bc_eigenMS and takes the

-.
+parameter omicsData.
 While this is the only parameter, it

 is also required that the the S3 object has undergone group designation

-using the function group_designation
+using the function group_designation in

-.
-However, only a main_effects
+pmartR.
+However, only a main_effects for the

-group information needs to be addressed and no batch_id
+group information needs to be addressed and no batch_id is

 necessary.
-This is in contrast with bc_combat
+This is in contrast with bc_combat which

-requires batch_id
+requires batch_id.

 EigenMS is ran on data that has been log2 transformed, but has not been normalized.

-The final method we demonstrate using the “Amide” data is WaveICA
+amide_eigen <- bc_eigenMS(omicsData = pmart_amide_log)The final method we demonstrate using the “Amide” data is WaveICA

-which uses the function bc_waveica
+which uses the function bc_waveica.
+Within this function

 users can either run WaveICA or WaveICA2.0 by specifying the parameter

-to be either “WaveICA” or “WaveICA2.0”.
+version to be either “WaveICA” or “WaveICA2.0”.
 The default

 is “WaveICA”.